mattsmith321/fin-ds/README.md

 * 0.3.1 - Fixed how tickers with special characters are handled (at least for BRK-A).
 * 1.0.0 - Made changes to class and module names to support dynamic loading.
 * 1.1.0 - Added dynamic registration of custom data source classes.
+* 2.0.0 - Added ability to backfill tickers to extend data.
+This required adding the ticker column so any previous cached data files need to be deleted.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>